badr-ach/Lets-Go-Biking-/README.md

 Run the generated .jar file (it is also possible to just right click the Home.class and run file)

 Now it should be possible to start the exchange between the front-end and back-end.

+- Fill in the two addresses and press Find to query for the itinerary (this version uses a proxy only)
+- Fill in the two addresses and press Directions to query for the itinerary step by step, press next to get the following step
+(this version uses active mq)
+Note : the activemq version creates a topic called APP_QUEUE that should be deleted in case of incompletion of the trajectory Otherwise the next itinerary queries (with the second version) will return the first old steps that were queue'd.